At this point in the academy it should be somewhat clear that Grakn is not a graph database. So why a lesson about graph analytics?

-Although it might seems a bit confusing at first, an example will make it clearer.
+Although it might seem a bit confusing at first, an example will make it clearer.
 As you should know by now, there is a relationship type in the academy dataset called

-owns, that links companies to the oil platforms they know.
+owns, that links companies to the oil platforms they own.
 If you know the degree of a company with respect to the

-owns relationship, you effectively now how many oil platforms that company owns.
+owns relationship, you effectively know how many oil platforms that company owns.